LykkeCity/AlgoStore.Algo.Archetype/README.md

 ```
 target/myalgo-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```
-In order to verify is it trading you may start it with:
+In order to verify it you may execute:
 ```
 java -jar myalgo/target/myalgo-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```